DynamicBiosystems/DynamicST/README.md

 tar -zxf dynamicst_v1.0.0.tar.gz -C DynamicST

-Prepend the DynamicST directory to your $PATH.
+Prepend the DynamicST/dynamicst_v1.0.0 directory to your $PATH.
 This will allow you to invoke the DynamicST command.
 ```

 ### Manual